Administrative Advisory Committee

 In January 1973, the Attorney General of North Carolina rendered an opinion that the “coverage of the Gardner Award may be extended to include faculty members at any one of the *sixteen campuses which now constitute The University of North Carolina.” (*now 17 campuses.)

-The Gardner Award recipient will be selected by a committee of the UNC Board of Governors which will invite all the institutions to submit nominations and will prescribe procedures to be followed.
+The O. Max Gardner Award recipient will be selected by a committee of the UNC Board of Governors which will invite all the institutions to submit nominations and will prescribe procedures to be followed.
 The award is presented at the May Board of Governors meeting.

 Recommendations for NC State’s nominee for this award are made to the Chancellor by the O. Max Gardner Award Administrative Advisory Committee.

 Recognition and Award

 The award will be presented at the May UNC Board of Governors meeting and carries with it a $20,000 cash prize.
-If NC State’s nominee receives the award, he/she will also be honored at NC State’s Celebration of Faculty Excellence in the Spring, followed that evening by the lighting red of the NC State Memorial Bell Tower.
-The recipient will be publicized in UNC BOG media, NC State media, and in the NC State Spring Commencement program.
+If NC State’s nominee receives the award, that person will also be honored at NC State’s Celebration of Faculty Excellence in the Spring, followed that evening by the lighting red of the NC State Memorial Bell Tower.
+The recipient will be publicized in UNC-BOG media, NC State media.

 NC State Campus Nomination Submission Deadline: Tuesday, September 21, 2021